-Since the data are divided into three groups (young, middle-aged, and old), we can apply the sNG described in Section~\ref{sub:supervised_dr} to reduce the dimension. {\it The purpose of this experiment is not to demonstrate state-of-the-art classification accuracy for this dataset.
+Since the data are divided into three groups (young, middle-aged, and old), we can apply the sPNG described in Section~\ref{sub:supervised_dr} to reduce the dimension. {\it The purpose of this experiment is not to demonstrate state-of-the-art classification accuracy for this dataset.
 Instead, our goal here is to demonstrate that the proposed nested Grassmann representation in a supervised setting is much more discriminative than the competition, namely the supervised PGA}.
-Hence, we choose a naive and impoverished classifier such as the geodesic $k$NN (gKNN) to highlight the aforementioned discriminative power of the nested Grassmann over PGA.
+Hence, we choose a simple classifier such as the support vector machine (SVM)~\cite{vapnik1995nature} to highlight the aforementioned discriminative power of the nested Grassmann over PGA.

 For comparison, the PGA can be easily extended to {\it supervised PGA} (sPGA) by first diffeomorphically mapping all the data to the tangent space anchored at the FM and then performing supervised PCA \cite{bair2006prediction,barshan2011supervised} on the tangent space.
-In this demonstration, we apply a gKNN classifier with $k=5$ to the data before and after reducing the dimension (with and without supervision).
-Specifically, {\it the classification here is using a leave-one-out technique}, i.e.\ the prediction of $\mc{X}_j$ is determined by the geodesic $k$ nearest neighbors of the $\mc{X}_i$'s excluding $\mc{X}_j$.
-In this experiment, we choose $m = 10$, i.e.\ $\gr(1, \Cpx^{249}) \to \gr(1, \Cpx^{11})$ (for PGA/sPGA, the number of principal components would be $m = 10$).
+However, generalizing PNSS to the supervised case is nontrivial and is beyond the scope of this paper.
+Therefore, we limit our comparison to the unsupervised PNSS.
+In this demonstration, we apply an SVM on the scores obtained from different dimension reduction algorithms, and we choose only the first three principal scores to show that even with the 3-dimensional representation of the original shapes, we can still achieve good classification results.
 The results are shown in Table~\ref{tab:classification}.
-These results are in accordance with our expectation since in both sNG and sPGA, we seek a projection that minimizes the within-group variance while maximizing the between-group variance.
+These results are in accordance with our expectation since in sPNG, we seek a projection that minimizes the within-group variance while maximizing the between-group variance.
 However, as we observed earlier, the constraint of requiring the geodesic submanifold to pass through the FM is not well suited for this dataset which has a large variance across the data.
-This accounts for why the sNG exhibits far superior performance compared to sPGA in accuracy as well as in explained variance.
+This accounts for why the sPNG exhibits far superior performance compared to sPGA in accuracy.